 We are cherishing a long standing, structured and high-quality PhD programme.
 Its core are the biannual Ph.D. workshops we organize since 2013:

-- The second workshop in fall each year has varying venues so far, including the Dornburg Castles near Jena, the Protestant Academy of Thuringia in Neudietendorf or Jena itself.
+- The second workshop in the fall of each year has varying venues so far, including the Dornburg Castles near Jena, the Protestant Academy of Thuringia in Neudietendorf or Jena itself.

-In fall our alumni join us and give presentations about the last phase of their PhD, work experience, current academic work or other.
+In case our alumni join us and give presentations about the last phase of their PhD, work experience, current academic work or other.
 Networking among current and former participants is very much valued.

 We are grateful that the Ernst Abbe Foundation provides much of our funding.

-Find the program of the last workshop here [pdf, 622 kb] de.
+Find the program of the last workshop here [pdf, 453 kb] de .

 Voices of Ph.D. candidates:

 "It was the first time for me to participate in the workshop at the convent of Volkenroda.
-As an early-stage Ph.D. candidate, I had the chance to present my draft research expose and get high-quality feedback, comments, and advice, which I found very helpful.
-The quality discussions and comments from Dr. Carolina Rehrmann, Professor Rafael Biermann added my fellow colleagues who are in much more advanced stages, helped me see things I missed and learn from others' experiences while feeling supported and encouraged.
-In addition to the fascinating and timely discussions, the workshop was well organized.
-The lovely spring weather and the unique atmosphere of the convent of Volkenroda, added a pleasant and relaxing feeling which is highly valued and needed, especially after two years of a global COVID pandemic and its effect.“ - Jamal Atamneh, Ph.D. candidate
+As an early-stage Ph.D. candidate, I had the chance to present my draft research expose and get high-quality feedback, comments, and The quality discussions and comments from Dr. Carolina Rehrmann, Professor Rafael Biermann added my fellow colleagues who are in much more advanced stages, helped me see things I missed and learn from others' experiences while feeling supported and encouraged "Timely discussions, the workshop was well organized.
+The lovely spring weather and the unique atmosphere of the convent of Volkenroda, added a pleasant and relaxing feeling which is highly valued and needed, especially after two years of a global COVID pandemic and its effect." - Jamal Atamneh, Ph.D. candidate